it-at-m/mucgpt/README.md

 Authentication is managed using [Keycloak](https://www.keycloak.org/), a robust open-source identity and access management solution.
 Keycloak handles user authentication, authorization, and user management for the MUCGPT platform, enabling secure Single Sign-On (SSO) across all services.
 For more details on customizing authentication or extending user management, refer to the [Keycloak Migration Framework documentation](https://mayope.github.io/keycloakmigration/).

 [Langfuse](https://langfuse.com/) is an open-source LLM observability platform that supports agent tracing and prompt management.
 It is optional in MUCGPT.
-Internal prompts can also retrieved through `PROMPTS` in `core.config.yaml` from langfuse; see the [Getting Started guide](docs/GETTING_STARTED.md#prompt-pool-configuration).
+Internal prompts can also be retrieved from Langfuse through `PROMPTS` in `core.config.yaml`; see the [Getting Started guide](docs/GETTING_STARTED.md#prompt-configuration).

 For more information, see the [MUCGPT Features documentation](/docs/FEATURES.md).